Walnut Valley FAQ

 • Facebook Scams

 There has recently been an increase in Facebook scammers trying to pose as legit dog breeders.
 Scammers are constantly having to make new profiles to stay ahead so check out their profile.
 If it has only recently been created be cautious.
 They will often have friends but any posts they've made have little or no likes and comments.
-Common wording for scam Facebook pages are titles like "Bernedoodle puppies for rehoming, Bernedoodle puppies for adoption, or Bernedoodle puppies available for sale"

 If you are messaging someone on Facebook and are unsure if they are legit please text me at 618-421-5246.
 I have dealt with many scammers and can easily see if the person is legit.